jerinka/docker_tensorflow_gpu/README.md

 ## Nvidia smi check

-`docker run -it --runtime=nvidia nvidia/cuda:11.4.0-base-ubuntu20.04 nvidia-smi`
+`docker run -it --runtime=nvidia nvidia/cuda:11.4.0-base-ubuntu20.04 nvidia-smi`\
+or older nvidia docker,\
+`docker run --rm --gpus all nvidia/cuda:11.4.0-base-ubuntu20.04 nvidia-smi`\

 ## How to fix this?